 Drug-drug interaction studies have only been performed in adults.
-The extent of interactions in the pediatric population is not known.
-The above-mentioned interactions for adults and the warnings in section 4.4. - Special warnings and precautions for use should be taken into account for the pediatric population.
+The extent of interactions in the paediatric population is not known.
+The above mentioned interactions for adults and the warnings in section, 4.4 Special warnings and precautions for Use should be taken into account for the paediatric population.

-4.6.
-Pregnancy and lactation
+4.6 Fertility, pregnancy and lactation